IanMei/NWCapstone/Documentation/pixshare_database_design.md

 | `password_hash`| String       | Hashed password                    |
 | `created_at`   | DateTime     | When the user account was created  |

+**Relationships**:
+- `albums`: One-to-many
+- `events`: One-to-many
+- `comments`: One-to-many

 ---

 ## 2. Albums Table

-Each album belongs to one user and contains multiple photos.
+Each album belongs to one user and contains multiple photos and possibly comments.

 | Field         | Type         | Description                          |
 |--------------|--------------|--------------------------------------|